Frank Kimmel: Early career

+Motorsports career

 ARCA

 Kimmel's first ARCA start was in 1990.
 His first full season was 1992, driving the #02 Indiana Steel Co.
-Pontiac.
+Pontiac for Wallace Racing.
 Kimmel was consistent and was able to claim Rookie of the Year honors.
-Frank won his first race at Toledo Speedway in 1994.
+Kimmel joined Shirley Racing in 1993, still driving in the No. 02.
+Kimmel won his first race at Toledo Speedway in 1994 en route to finishing second in the points that year.

+Kimmel would join Steve Rauch Racing in 1996 on a part-time schedule and transitioned from the No. 02 to the No. 46.
+Despite being part-time that year, Kimmel won three races and finished eighth in the points.
+He would return to full-time in 1997 in the No. 46, winning one race en route to finishing second in the points.

-He is the only ten-time champion in the ARCA Racing Series and the only driver to win eight championships in a row (2000–2007).
-Kimmel became the first ever ARCA Racing Series driver to be assigned a seat in the IROC (International Race of Champions) Series in 2006.
+In 1998, Kimmel joined Clement Racing, driving the No. 46 Advance Auto Parts Chevrolet.
+Kimmel found immediate success, winning nine races en route to his first ARCA championship.
+After finishing second in the points in 1999, Kimmel won eight championships in a row (2000–2007).
+During this streak, Kimmel broke Iggy Katona's record for the most championships in ARCA Series history.
+He became the first ever ARCA Racing Series driver to be assigned a seat in the IROC (International Race of Champions) Series in 2006.

-As of 2006, the crew chief on Kimmel's team is his brother, Bill Kimmel Jr.
+In 2006, the crew chief on Kimmel's team was his brother, Bill Kimmel Jr.

-In 2008, the Kimmel brothers left Larry Clement Racing to form their own team, known as Kimmel Racing.
+In 2008, Kimmel left Clement Racing after ten seasons, where he won 63 races and nine championships.
+Kimmel would form his own team with his brother Bill, known as Kimmel Racing in the No. 44.
 The team initially ran a Dodge with the support of Cunningham Motorsport and sponsorship from Riverside Auto at Daytona before joining forces with Ford Racing for the remainder of 2008.